 Hamid Shahi is an Iranian-born Canadian designer from Toronto, that works across a wide variety of fields.
 He studied Masters of Architecture at the Azrieli School of Architecture & Urbanism, Carleton University in Ottawa.
-He has previously earned his Bachelors of Environmental Design at OCAD University in Toronto.
+He has previously earned his Bachelor of Design at OCAD University in Toronto.

 Outside of his academic achievements, he is fortunate to have collaborated with major firms and organizations such as OCAD University, Parks Canada, Kengo Kuma and Associates, Riken Yamamoto & Field Shop, II BY IV DESIGN, Hello Wood, TYYZ, and plusFARM all of which have inspired him in learning to continue his pursuit of architecture, innovation and design.